priyankag12/Flexi-project/README.md

 4. Users offering help, troubleshooting, and maintaining smooth system performance; this requires a high level of technical knowledge.
 5. **System Developers:** Users who are in charge of system upkeep, updates, and modification and who need high-level technical know-how to make system improvements.

+## User Documentation:
+Comprehensive manuals for students, teachers, and administrators are included in the user documentation for the online examination administration system.
+It offers detailed instructions for actions including test development, exam administration, result analysis, user administration, and technical troubleshooting.
+The documentation seeks to provide easy use of the system's capabilities and navigation, improving user experience and promoting effective test administration and evaluation.

+## Assumptions and Dependencies:
+The following are some presumptions and dependencies for the online exam management system:
+1. **Internet Connectivity:** In order to take tests and use system functions, the system expects users have reliable internet connectivity.
+2. For the best system engagement, users are presumed to have devices that are compatible with current web browsers.
+3. User proficiency: In order to use the system efficiently, users must possess a fundamental understanding of computers.
+4. **Server Infrastructure:** Reliable server infrastructure and upkeep are essential for the system's performance.
+5. **Data Security:** Dependencies incorporate strong security controls to safeguard user information and uphold the reliability of examinations and results.

 ## Functional Requirements:
-### Exam Creation and Management :-
+### Exam Creation and Management:-
 The capacity for teachers to design and arrange tests using a variety of question kinds.
 There is an option to specify the probable dates, exam length, and timer.
 Question alternatives and order are randomly generated to avoid cheating.
-### Question Bank Management :-
+### Question Bank Management:-
 A place where teachers may save and arrange questions for later use.
 The ability to group questions by kind, complexity, and subject.
-### Assessment and Grading:
+### Assessment and Grading:-
 Auto-Grading: Support auto-grading of multiple-choice and objective questions.
 Manual Grading: Allow teachers to manually grade subjective questions.
 Result Calculation: Calculate and display exam scores and results to students.